 In more complex situations, some people find it helpful to speak with someone who regularly handles these issues.

-For a deeper breakdown, see
+For a deeper breakdown on what evidence is commonly needed, see

 3. What Car Accident Lawyers Actually Do in a Case